FORGE'd in FIRE II: The Formation of Magnetically-Dominated Quasar Accretion Disks from Cosmological Initial Conditions: Introduction

-Motivated by this, in \citet{hopkins:superzoom.overview} (henceforth \paperone) we presented the first simulations to follow all of these physical and dynamical effects self-consistently around a SMBH, from cosmological simulations (using a super-Lagrangian hyper-refinement technique) down to scales of $\sim 80\,$au (less than $\sim 300\,R_{\rm schw}$).
-We observed the self-consistent formation of a true ($Q\gg 1$) ``accretion disk.''
+Motivated by this, in \citet{hopkins:superzoom.overview} (henceforth \paperone) we presented the first simulations to follow all of these physical and dynamical effects in a single simulation around a SMBH, from cosmological simulations (using a super-Lagrangian hyper-refinement technique) down to scales of $\sim 80\,$au (less than $\sim 300\,R_{\rm schw}$).
+We observed the formation of a true ($Q\gg 1$) ``accretion disk.''
 In \paperone, we focused on the hierarchy of processes driving angular momentum loss and gas inflow from scales as large as $\gtrsim$\,Mpc onto the galaxy, through the galactic nucleus, the BH radius of influence (BHROI), torus-like regions, all the way down to the accretion-disk scales.
-We also studied how turbulence, magnetic fields, and radiation-hydrodynamics produced star formation on large scales and lead, self-consistently, to the suppression of star formation on small scales ($\lesssim 0.1-1\,$pc) around the SMBH, allowing for the conditions to transition self-consistently from ``galactic-type'' or ``ISM-like'' conditions at $\gtrsim$\,pc scales to ``accretion-disk-like'' at $\ll $\,pc.
+We also studied how turbulence, magnetic fields, and radiation-hydrodynamics produced star formation on large scales and lead to the suppression of star formation on small scales ($\lesssim 0.1-1\,$pc) around the SMBH, allowing for the conditions to transition naturally from ``galactic-type'' or ``ISM-like'' conditions at $\gtrsim$\,pc scales to ``accretion-disk-like'' at $\ll $\,pc.

 Here, in \papertwo\ of the series, we focus on the emergent properties of the accretion disks in these simulations, and the physics that give rise to their key behaviors.
 Specifically, we show that the simulations naturally produce disks that are {\em strongly} magnetically dominated ($\beta \ll 1$, with values much smaller in the midplane than usually assumed in historical models), specifically dominated by a toroidal magnetic field (but with substantial ``turbulent,'' radial, and poloidal field components), with vigorous trans-\Alf{ic}, highly super-sonic turbulence, large coherent eccentricities and coherent global modes, as well as gravito-turbulence and spiral arm-like structures.
 All together these produce rapid radiatively efficient and potentially super-Eddington accretion.
 We show that the fields are amplified by simple flux-freezing -- or similarly, that the toroidal field dynamo is ``closed'' by rapid advection of new magnetic flux -- with completely ``normal'' ISM magnetic field strengths (themselves built up from extremely small trace cosmological fields).
 We therefore refer to them as ``flux-frozen disks'' for simplicity.
 In a companion paper (\citealt{hopkins:superzoom.analytic}; hereafter \paperthree), we further demonstrate that these ideas are supported by a simple analytic accretion disk model.
 As such, while this is just one simulation, we might expect these behaviors to be quite common.
 Moreover, we show that the local turbulence may not, in fact, be dominated by the traditional weak-field MRI, but perhaps by distinct instabilities or variants of the MRI that arise when the magnetic fields are extremely strong.